 What are the Best Types of Table Fence?

 One of the most popular styles of fence is the T-style, such as the Biesemeyer fence found on the Delta Unisaw.

 What is a T-style Fence?

-A T-style fence has a heavy bar or square tube attached to the front of the saw table, and a wide, dual-sided fence that glides along the top of the table.
+A T-style fence has a heavy bar or square tube attached to the front of the saw table, and a wide, dual-sided fence glides along the top.

 - Mastering the Art of Applying Polyurethane on Floors: A Comprehensive Guide - September 24, 2023

 - Unveiling the Power of Muriatic Acid: Properties, Uses, and Precautions - September 18, 2023